-Sturge-Weber: a naevus flammeus that involves the eyelids, even in the absence of Sturge-Weber, carries a significant risk of glaucoma.
-It is thought that elevated episcleral venous pressure from the haemangioma reduces aqueous drainage and elevates the pressure.
+Sturge-Weber: a naevus flammeus that involves the eyelids, even in the absence of Sturge-Weber, carries a significant risk of glaucoma.ltisthoughtthatelevated episcleral venous pressure from the haemangioma reduces aqueous drainage and elevates the pressure.
 Drops may be insufficient to control the glaucoma and surgery carries greater than usual risks because of the increased vascularity.
 Sturge-Weber children may have choroidal haemangiomas which can cause serous choroidal detachment but usually are quite benign.